Welcome to today's edition of the Rush 24-7 podcast.

 If he did know about it and is acting like he didn't, then that's another thing altogether.

-It's uh it just it was just it's just so typical of CNN.
+It's just so typical of CNN.

-It this is this is big news today.
+This is big news today.

 Even other cable networks are laughing at them because they're acting like they had no clue.

-They are a news organization.
+They're a news organization.

-They can't vet whoever it is that's sending in their I don't believe they didn't know.
+They can't vet whoever it is that's sending in their video.

-Somebody at CNN had to know because they flew this guy all the way from California to be in the audience, and they gave him a microphone.
+Somebody at CNN had to know because they flew this guy all the way from California to be in the audience and they gave him a microphone.

 So I don't believe these denials that they didn't know what they were doing.